 GET MY SHORT VERSION OF

 I once had the privilege of spending time with a wise Buddhist monk named Ang Losang in the mountains of Nepal.
 He taught me many valuable lessons, but one, in particular, struck a chord with me.
 “Respect the old when you are young, help the weak when you are strong, confess when you are wrong because one day you will be old, weak, and wrong.”
 Since then, I never wanted to make a mistake and not be willing to admit my wrongs and apologize.
 I wanted the people around me to feel like they are worth my self-reflection and humility.

 Almost all the time, apologizing is beneficial to us both mentally and physically.
 Here’s how it impacts us:

-When we find ourselves having to apologize, we naturally start thinking about our actions that led to the moment.
-As we spend time reflecting on what we did or said that negatively affected other people, we begin to realize our mistakes.
+When we find ourselves having to apologize, we naturally start thinking about the actions that led to that moment.
+As we spend time reflecting on how we have negatively affected other people, we begin to realize our mistakes.
 Once we truly understand where we went wrong, the chances of us repeating our mistakes in the future become slim.